hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_en.md

 1. Save the above code as a Python file (e.g., `test_calculations.py`).
 2. Run `pytest test_calculations.py` from your terminal.

 **Crucial Note:** Replace the example `add_numbers` and `subtract_numbers` functions with your actual functions to create effective tests for your code.
-This example demonstrates the structure and techniques—focus on the relevant aspects of *your* code.
+This example demonStartes the structure and techniques—focus on the relevant aspects of *your* code.
 Remember to replace placeholders like `# Replace this with your actual Python code` to match your context.
 Thoroughly test edge cases that are specific to your code's logic.